 Stepping into a ‘Thai-style’ nightclub for the first time can be a bit of a daunting experience.
 Thai pubs, Thai discos, local bars – whatever you want to call them – do things a little differently, and it’s these little idiosyncrasies that can either make or break your night out in Bangkok.

-If you want party in Bangkok like a true local, there are some things it’s best to know first.
-We’ve given you the rundown of all the dos and don’ts so you’ll fit right in and make the most of your night out.
-We’ve also pointed you in the direction of all the best ‘Thai-style’ pubs and clubs to check out in Bangkok.
+If you want to party in Bangkok like a true local, there are some things it’s best to know first.
+Here's a rundown of all the dos and don’ts so you’ll fit right in and make the most of your night out.
+We’ll also point you in the direction of all the best ‘Thai-style’ pubs and clubs to check out in Bangkok.